 - Optimising Dr Paul Saladino’s Carnivore Diet

 - Manifesto for Agnostic Nutrition

-The high-fat ketogenic diet initially began as a way to treat epilepsy in children in the 1920s.
-But after the development of drugs to treat epilepsy, the popularity of the keto diet declined.
-However, over the last 5 years, keto has outstripped low carb, paleo, carnivore, and Banting combined.
+The high-fat ketogenic diet initially began as a successful treatment for children with epilepsy in the 1920s.
+However, after the development of drugs to treat this terrible condition, the keto diet’s popularity declined.
+However, keto outstripped low-carb, paleo, carnivore, and Banting combined.

-Google Trends indicates that keto may have peaked in January 2019.
+Google Trends indicates that searches for ‘keto’ peaked in January 2019 and have been trending downward since then.
 Only time will tell if it will power on or fade out because:

 - too many people encounter the limitations of ‘keto’,

 - people have a limited understanding of why it works, or